juan-tonina/internations-poc/README.md

 The reasons for es6 are very similar, but also because it is what I'm used to.

-I followed the approach of creating an "admin dashboard", because I wanted to explore the concept of Component Based UI, so you might find that I took some liberties in terms of UX.
+I followed the approach of creating an "admin dashboard", because I wanted to explore the concept of Component Based UI, and because I didn't want to mock persistence (it would have been a waste of time, since it wouldn't have added anything to the proof of concept, hardly a realistic scenario) so you might find that I took some liberties in terms of UX.
 You will also find several todo's; but the point is that it has a sample of every functionality (navigation, creation, deletion, etc.) and a solid architecture based on the best practices found on the very little (good) documentation that you can find, compared with other frameworks or libraries.